-How to handle the micromanager?
-Raise your hand if you love working for a micromanager?
+Raise your hand if you love working for a micromanager.
+The micromanager grinds work to a halt.
 Are you a micromanager?
-You can raise your hand if you are, no one else knows, actually everyone already knows.
+You can raise your hand if you are, no one else knows — actually, everyone already knows if you are.

-Micromanagers grind work to a halt.
-If there is no confidence in work getting done, the fish rots from the head down: the management is to blame.
+If there is no confidence in work getting done, the fish rots from the head, the blame: management.

 When you think about strategy and results as a timeline you realize not only how unlikely your strategy is to succeed, but more directly, who your true boss is: